Minary/MinaryIo/_includes/about-en.md

 ## Disclaimer

-_Minary_ may only be used for educational purposes inside closed and secured systems.
-The authors explicitly deny any responsibility for damages resulting from its use.
+We recommend using _Minary_ only for educational purposes inside closed and secured systems.
+It is your own responsibility to learn about and correctly apply the relevant local laws.
+The authors explicitly deny any responsibility for damages resulting from _Minary_'s use.
+By using this software, you agree to the terms of the [GNU General Public License version 3 (GPLv3)](https://github.com/Minary/Minary/blob/master/LICENSE.md).